Artist: Kevin Schlereth

 Kevin’s lyrical themes involve reflections on living a godly, eternally-minded life in modern society.
 The opening lines cry out, “Humanity obsesses over itself / Knowledge puffs up.”
 Often challenging, the lyrics are believable because they are personal, yet encouraging because they also reveal hope.
 A good example is “Knox,” where Kevin sings about having a heart that’s “immunized” to “the things that you do,” ending with a prayerful cry to “soften our hearts, Lord.”

 “Possessions” casually explores the snares of materialism: “Wake up / Put my sneakers on / Walk through the house / Dodging all this stuff / I spent my life accumulating”.
 A repeatedly dropped bucket of junk adds a clever, metaphorical percussive accent.

 “Don’t Die” mourns the passing of time and its revelation of “human frailty.”
 “Knocks” cleverly mingles the story of the Three Little Pigs with the Biblical image of Jesus standing at the door and knocking, and there are a few other references mixed in as well.

 Overall: Some people may not enjoy the raw indie sound; sometimes Kevin’s vocals are slightly uneven or unclear.
 It’s also a little short with nine songs at just over thirty minutes.
 For the most part, though, Don’t Die!
 Please Stop Dying is a solid release, displaying Kevin Schlereth’s talents both in songwriting and in orchestrating the multitudinous accompanying layers of vocals and instruments.
-Head over to Graduate Admission Essay Help Good College. and see what you think.
+Head over to bandcamp to stream the album and see what you think.